How to Create An App With No Programming Experience

 It’s important to decide which platform you’ll use early in your research stage, as it plays a big part in your budget, timescale, and what kind of functionalities you’ll be able to have in your app.

-The overwhelming majority of apps use one of the following four methods: paid downloads, advertisements, in-app purchases and native advertising.
+The overwhelming majority of apps use one of the following four methods to monetize: Paid Downloads, Advertisements, In-App Purchases, and Native Advertising.

-Designing Your App
+Step Two: Designing Your App

 1. Rough Sketch